peterjmartinson/writing/DistractedFortune/20241004_FollowYourFear/draft.md

 If you watch Instagram, you'll know that the only way to deal with fears like this is to feel your feelings and stare your fears down and come into yourself and not be a victim of trauma and whatever.

-Well, here's a concrete way to deal with fears, by hunting for them and following them.
+Instead of that, I'll present here a realistic, concrete way to deal with fears, by hunting for them and following them.

 ## The Clue, from Work